Subscribe to our newsletter

 Baserow Screenshot

 Baserow is another popular alternative to Airtable and commonly contrasted with NocoDB by users looking to deploy their own solution.
-The platform also sports a modern and intuitive interface, and functionality is similar in most areas – with the exception of its large template collection and recently released application builder.
+The platform also sports a modern and intuitive interface, and functionality is similar in most areas – with the exception of its large template collection and application builder.
 The project's website also boasts connections to "thousands of other apps", but only because its actual integrations focus on a handful of automation tools that provide the connections (Zapier, n8n, and Make).

 Baserow's unlicensed self-hosted option isn't subject to the storage restrictions of its hosted plans, but is still missing some key features – notably Kanban, survey, and calendar views.
 Self-hosters must also pay the SSO tax if they're looking for additional authentication options.